-Pilonidal sinuses result from a skin and subcutaneous tissue infection, typically occurring at or near the upper part of the natal cleft of the buttocks.
+Pilonidal sinuses result from the skin and subcutaneous tissue infections, typically occurring at or near the upper part of the natal cleft of the buttocks.
 As such is it often also termed an intergluteal pilonidal sinus.
 While it can also occur at other sites (see location section), this article is focused on intergluteal pilonidal sinuses.

 While it can potentially occur at any age, it is much less common in children and older individuals (e.g. those older than 45).
 The peak age of presentation is patients in their twenties.
 There is an increased male predilection.

-While it classically occurs in the intergluteal region, it can rarely occur at other sites (e.g. interdigital pilonidal sinus 4,5).
+While it classically occurs in the intergluteal region, it can rarely occur at other sites which include

 May show sinus anatomy to a reasonable degree in superficial cases.

-Allows visualisation of tract anatomy also useful in assessment associated inflammation.
+Allows visualization of tract anatomy also useful in assessment associated inflammation.

 History and etymology